-CBI arrests Vipul Ambani, 4 other officials of Nirav Modi in PNB fraud case
+PNB scam: Bank GM held after Vipul Ambani, 4 other top officials' arrest

+New Delhi: The Central Bureau of Investigation (CBI), on Wednesday, arrested a General Manager rank officer of state-run Punjab National Bank (PNB) in connection with the Rs 11,400 cr scam.

-New Delhi: Central Bureau of Investigation (CBI) on Tuesday arrested Vipul Ambani and four other senior executives of Nirav Modi and Mehul Choksi companies in the Rs11, 400 crore PNB fraud case that continued for six years.
+The CBI had earlier arrested Vipul Ambani and four other senior executives of Nirav Modi and Mehul Choksi companies, on Tuesday, in the alleged PNB fraud case that continued for six years.

-Modi allegedly cheated the state-run bank by using fake bank “letters of understanding” (LoUs) to get loans.
-Most of the letters were sent to overseas offices of Indian banks, which made the actual loans, said Sunil Mehta, Punjab National Bank’s managing director.
+Modi allegedly cheated the state-run bank by using fake “letters of understanding” (LoUs) to get loans.
+Most of the letters were sent to overseas offices of Indian banks, which sanctioned the actual loans, said Sunil Mehta, Punjab National Bank’s managing director.

-The Press Trust of India news agency reported that Modi sent a letter to the bank this week saying he owes less than half the amount claimed by the bank in connection with the alleged fraud.
+The Press Trust of India reported that Modi sent a letter to the bank this week saying he owes less than half the amount claimed by the bank in connection with the alleged fraud.

-Nirav runs an international jewellery empire that reaches from India to New York, with a string of high-end brands.
-He and his family fled India weeks before the bank registered a criminal case with the CBI on 31 January.
+Modi runs an international jewellery empire that reaches from India to New York, with a string of high-end brands.
+He and his family fled India weeks before the bank registered a criminal case with the CBI on January 31.

 The CBI and other Indian investigative agencies searched dozens of offices and residences used by Modi and his business partners.
 The bank named Modi, his brother Nishal Modi, wife Ami Modi and uncle Mehul Chinubhai Choksi as suspects in its complaint.

-In his letter to the bank, Modi said he owes about Rs 5,000 crore (USD 775 million), according to PTI.
+In his letter to the bank, Modi said he owes about Rs 5,000 crore (USD 775 million).
 He said the Rs11,400 crore cited by the bank had resulted in a media frenzy that pressured authorities to quickly search and seize assets from his Firestar International and Firestar Diamond International companies.

 “This thereby jeopardized our ability to discharge the dues of the group to the banks,” Modi said.